-As both a leading implementer of SMC and a research organisation, Malaria Consortium has been uniquely placed to develop and evaluate solutions to operational problems that can improve the quality of SMC delivery; assess the extent to which SMC impacts estimates of the and introducing SMC to newly eligible areas burden of malaria; and test innovations that will outside the Sahel.
-This is thanks to the generous shape the future of SMC.
-During the reporting support of donors, the strength of our research period, Malaria Consortium conducted several activities and the continued effectiveness of SMC research projects, including major work the intervention - and despite the challenging exploring the feasibility, acceptability and impact economic and security landscape. of SMC in East and Southern Africa, where SMC had not previously been tested due to concerns over parasite resistance.
+As both a leading implementer of SMC and a research organisation, Malaria Consortium has been uniquely placed to develop and evaluate solutions to operational problems that can improve the quality of SMC delivery; assess the extent to which SMC impacts estimates of the burden of malaria; and test innovations that will shape the future of SMC.
+During the reporting period, Malaria Consortium conducted several SMC research projects, including major work exploring the feasibility, acceptability and impact of SMC in East and Southern Africa, where SMC had not previously been tested due to concerns over parasite resistance.
 Data analysis from this study is ongoing, with results to be published over the course of 2023.